asananad/python-calculator/README.md

 # python-calculator
- A simple calculator I made in python
+Yes, it is a calculator in python and tkinter, 10x engineer.